Axlefublr/axlefublr.github.io/content/systemd-timers/index.md

 ❗run through shell trick
 ❗https://mysystemd.talos.sh/

+❗used to [change wallpaper on wake], but that changed too frequently ❗now change on every x hour, but use lockfile to not change twice if two elapsed

 # footnotes

 {{hn(i=1)}} There's allegedly `anacron` that solves this issue, but it didn't work for me when I tried it.